-Lead Partners: Mark Argosh, Jeff Infusino & Robert Smith
+Lead Partners: Mark Argosh, Robert Smith, Rich Wenning

-There also has been involvement with CSCU (The Connecticut State Colleges & Universities) focused on providing affordable, innovative and rigorous programs for students to achieve their personal and career goals as well as contribute to the economic growth of Connecticut in helping to lift graduation rates and prepare students for meaningful careers.
+SVP Partners believe that providing affordable, innovative and rigorous programs for students to achieve their personal and career goals will contribute to the economic growth of Connecticut by helping to lift graduation rates and prepare students for meaningful careers.